oomertaa/Extraction-shooter-map/README.md

 `MarkerFactory::create()` reads the `type` field from each JSON entry and constructs the correct subclass (`BossMarker`, `ExtractionMarker`, or `LootMarker`).
 The caller only sees `shared_ptr<MapMarker>`.

 **Singleton** — `src/ConfigManager.cpp:8`
 `ConfigManager::instance()` provides a single point of access to window dimensions and asset paths loaded from config.
-Constructor is private; copy and move are deleted.

 ## Build instructions